AwsamAgbarya/Courses-Notes/University/Machine Learning/CookBook2.md

 - The training procedure to maximize the data likelihood is called contrastive divergence and its models the push pull approach as it takes in a sample that we think belongs to the data distribution and decreases its energy, and takes a random point (that is gotten through gibbs sampling method) and increases its energy, this converges until our model built distribution matches the true probability distribution described by out dataset [[Energy Based Models]]
 - The model can sometimes assume that the label is sequential and thus divide the iteration over possible ys into N smaller problems which reduces the computation required.
 - In situations where this is not applicable we can train a Generator network that learns to produce good contrastive examples which is trained alongside the discriminator network in order to fool it, similar to the GAN approach.
- > [!Code]- Competing Generator network Code Snippet
+ > [!example]- Competing Generator network Code Snippet
 > ![[Machine Learning/Code Snippets#Energy based models]]